EN TR

 Structural Feedback

 Every generated form goes through Karamba FEA.
 If it fails, that failure teaches the network.
-Over time, the AI learns physics.
+Over time, the model internalizes physics.

 03